 eConsult can help you to manage your condition or symptoms by providing you with the best self-help information available, access to local services, or a convenient way to get help and advice from your GP practice.
 Instead of having to wait weeks for an appointment or queue on the phone for hours, eConsult allows you to tell your practice what you need help or treatment for, so that they can advise you on the best next steps, all at your convenience.

-As a parent or guardian of a child between the ages of 6 months to 18 years, you will be able to submit eConsults about symptoms or conditions only if your practice has enabled this feature.
+As a parent or guardian of a child between the ages of 6 months to 16 years, you will be able to submit eConsults about symptoms or conditions only if your practice has enabled this feature.
 If your practice does not allow for this, please speak to them about enabling paediatric eConsults.
 You can also submit an eConsul on behalf of someone else who is registered that the practice if the practice has decided to have this feature.

 eConsult is available on your practice website from any device and at any time of day.
 You will see a banner on your practice’s website that invites you to contact your doctors online.
 Depending on the type of advice or help you then select, you will be presented with different options that may include an online form used to seek help or advice from your GP.

 If you don’t have access to the internet or a device that would allow you to use eConsult, you should speak to your practice and see if they can provide alternative arrangements for you to use the service.
 This may include a member of the admin or reception team helping you to complete an eConsult over the telephone.
 Some practices may put in place their own requirements for using the eConsult service, such as age or access restrictions.